karlstav/cava/README.md

 The automatic connection strategies scan the physical terminal input-ports, i.e. the real audio device which actually outputs the sound, and applies the same connections to CAVA's ports.
-In this way CAVA visualizes the played audio of JACK clients by default.
+In this way CAVA visualizes the played back audio from JACK clients by default.

 In order to control and manage the connection between CAVA's ports and ports of other client programs, there are connection management programs for JACK.
 Some well known connection managers with a graphical